-Dresses must be purchased from Dr. Andrews and be worn with black stockings or tights, black closed-toe shoes and minimal jewelry so as not to distract.
+Dresses must be purchased and be worn with black stockings or tights, black closed-toe shoes and minimal jewelry so as not to distract.

-Tuxedos, vest & tie must be purchased from Dr. Andrews and be worn with black shoes and black socks.
+Tuxedos, vest & tie must be purchased and be worn with black shoes and black socks.

 HYGIENE: